jzachary/streams-ui/docs/cp.md

 ### Routing

-You can use the the `routes/cp.php` file to define additional routes for the control panel.
+You can use the `routes/cp.php` file to define additional routes for the control panel.
 Routes defined there will be automatically prefixed and grouped.

 Additionally, you can use the Route facade and **cp** method to define control panel routes.